Dr Karen Bullock

 - Phone: 919-515-0438

 Karen Bullock, Ph.D. is Professor and Head of the School of Social Work at North Carolina State University, in the College of Humanities and Social Sciences.
 She earned a Ph.D. in Sociology and Social Work from Boston University, a Master’s degree (M.S.) in Social Work, from Columbia University in New York City, and a Bachelor of Social Work (BSW) degree from North Carolina State University.
-She teaches Introduction to Gerontology, which was featured in the NC State Alumni Magazine https://socialwork.news.chass.ncsu.edu/2018/11/16/closing-the-generation-gap/
+She teaches Introduction to Gerontology.
+Take a look at how much fun learning about (and with) older adults can be at NC State: https://www.youtube.com/watch?v=Dvz2aVZKGgY.
+This service learning class with students majoring in Engineering, Human Biology, Social Work, Psychology, Education, Design Studies, Business Management, Horticultural Science and more, was also featured in the NC State Alumni Magazine https://socialwork.news.chass.ncsu.edu/2018/11/16/closing-the-generation-gap/

 With more than two decades of dedicated service and commitment to the National Association of Social Workers (NASW) Dr. Bullock, a Licensed Clinical Social Worker (LCSW) was elected Vice-President of the NASW Connecticut Chapter and subsequently, served as President of the Connecticut Chapter, before going on to become the Chair of the NASW National Committee on Race And Ethnic Diversity (NCORED) and the current Chair of the NASW Mental Health Section Committee.
 Dr. Bullock's research focuses on cancer care, serious illness care and health equity.
 Her article on The Influence of Culture on End-of-Life Decision Making, won the 2012 Best Article Award by the Routledge Journal of Social Work in End-of-Life & Palliative Care.
 She has been a leading force in advancing social work practice, education, and training in gerontology, mental health, hospice and palliative care.
 She has been quoted in the Washington Post, USA Today and LA Times as an expert in these areas.

 Dr. Bullock has published and presented nationally and internationally on these topics.
-In addition, she was the first Social Worker to be selected and serve as a Visiting Professor of Palliative Care at UCHealth and the University of Colorado School of Medicine Division of General Medicine/ Internal Medicine, in 2019.
-Prior to this accomplishment, while an associate professor at the University of Connecticut, Dr. Bullock was selected to serve as a Visiting Scholar at the Mailman School of Public Health at Columbia University, in 2008.
-She has also held clinical and academic appointments at Hartford Hospital (Institute of Living) in Connecticut, the University of Connecticut, Salem State College, Smith College, and UNC-Wilmington.
+Notably, she was the first Social Worker to be selected and serve as a Visiting Professor of Palliative Care at UCHealth and the University of Colorado School of Medicine, Division of General Medicine/ Internal Medicine, in 2019.
+Prior to this accomplishment, while an associate professor at the University of Connecticut, Dr. Bullock was selected and served as a Visiting Scholar at the Mailman School of Public Health and the School of Social Work at Columbia University, under the midcareer mentorship of Dr. Victoria H. Raveis and Dr. Denise Burnette, in academic year 2007-2008.
+Dr. Bullock received a junior faculty award that was funded by NIA, through a collaborative initiative of the University of Michigan and other funded research institutions to support research scholars through the Michigan Center for Urban African American Aging Research (MCUAAAR).
+As a junior research scholar, Dr. Bullock was also the recipient of a Diversity Supplement Award from NIH that supported her mentored research with Yale University physician/geriatrician Terri R. Fried, MD, investigating racial differences in decision-making about serious illness care.
+In addition, Dr. Bullock has held clinical and academic appointments at the University of Connecticut Center on Aging, Hartford Hospital, and the Institute of Living Inpatient and Outpatient Geriatric Services in Connecticut, Salem State College and Smith College in Massachusetts, and UNC-Wilmington.